magnate3/raspberry-pi-os-qemu/docs/lesson06/rpi-os.md

 We rely on an assumption: our user programs are simple enough; they always address memory with register-relative offsets but not absolute address.
 You can verify this by disassembly.
 However, if our programs, e.g. call functions via pointers, the entailed long jmp will target absolute virtual address inside kernel and will trigger exception.

 This assumption can't go a long way.
-The right solution would be link user programs and kernel separately.
+The right solution would be linking user programs and kernel separately.

 Right now there are 2 files that are compiled in the user region.